tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/数据库同步/数据同步概述_intl_en.md

 | decimal/numeric                        | decimal/numeric              |
 | enum                                   | integer                      |

->The data length of columns in the types listed above stays unchanged during conversion.
+>?The data length of columns in the types listed above stays unchanged during conversion.
 Types that are not listed above stay unchanged too during conversion.

 #### Sync from MariaDB/MySQL to TDSQL
 MariaDB/MySQL and TDSQL have the same data types; therefore, data type conversion is not needed.